ProfKelvin1/package-installation/tomcat/READme.md

 ```

-## NGINX webserver acts as a load balancer
+## NGINX webserver acts as a proxy server a.k.a load balancer
 ```sh
 events{
 worker_connections 1024;